-Method Support Scrum Scrum is a project management approach for managing Agile projects that is typically used in conjunction with other agile methods such as XP.
+Method Support Scrum 'Scrum' is a project management approach for managing Agile projects; it is typically used in conjunction with other agile methods such as XP.
 The goal of Scrum is to deliver software releases in iterations, which provide the highest demonstrable business value.
 Enterprise Architect supports User Stories, textual requirements and product releases.
-Sprint backlogs can be managed using tagged values and Model Views.
-Estimates of effort can be recorded for Requirements in each of the backlogs and refined as the items are promoted towards the sprint using the element Effort item.
-A built in Gantt chart will automatically display the schedule for sprints and a series of built-in and customizable dashboards can show the progress of a sprint.
-The Product Owner, Scrum Master and Team Member roles can all be supported and the tool provides a cohesive platform for collaboration and requirements management.
-User Story As a Stock Control Manager I want to be able to list stock levels for a selection of titles.
-Stock Control /¡\ Manager REQ021 - List Stock Levels notes A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.
-This diagram shows how a User Story can be modeled using a stereotyped Use Case.
-This allows the User Story to be described and to show the connection to a Persona.
-As a Sprint is being defined detailed Requirements can be developed just-in-time for the development work to begin.
-Extreme Programn (XP) Extreme Programming relies on the User Story (User Card) to express Requirements and develops plans for iterations and releases.
-Enterprise Architect supports XP by allowing User Stories to be modeled using a stereotyped Use Cases.
-Iterations are supported by the Phase property built into every element, and a Gantt chart can be used to automatically display scheduled iterations and releases.
-There is support for developer tasks which can be created as element maintenance tasks for each User Story and can include status. priority, requested and completion dates, history and more.
-The Customer, Coach, Programmer and Tracker roles can all be supported and the tool provides a cohesive platform for collaboration including visual inspections of code and design and automatic documentation generation.
+Sprint backlogs can be managed using Tagged Values and Model Views.
+Estimates of effort can be recorded for Requirements in each of the backlogs, and refined as the items are promoted towards the sprint using the element Effort item.
+A built-in Gantt chart will automatically display the schedule for sprints, and a series of built-in and customizable dashboards can show the progress of a sprint.
+The Product Owner, Scrum Master and Team Member roles can all be supported.
+The tool provides a cohesive platform for collaboration and requirements management.

+User Stories